Bauers hits for cycle as Indians blow out Tigers

 Jake Bauers hit for the cycle, Leonys Martin blasted a three-run homer during an eight-run fourth and the Cleveland Indians pounded the host Detroit Tigers 13-4 on Friday.

 Bauers' cycle was the first by a Cleveland player since Rajai Davis on July 2, 2016.
-He completed the feat with a two-run homer off Blaine Hardy in the eighth.
+Bauers completed the feat with a two-run homer off Blaine Hardy in the eighth.

 Roberto Perez supplied three hits, three runs scored and two RBIs for Cleveland, while Jose Ramirez contributed two hits, two runs scored and two RBIs.
 Carlos Santana added two hits and two runs scored.